 - Previous surgery, including rectal, anal, prostate or gynaecological surgery

 - Long-term constipation causing the anus to weaken

 - An overgrowth of bacteria in the small intestine (called SIBO)

 How do we diagnose the causes of faecal incontinence?

-- Endoanal ultrasound – to see the muscles in your back passage and surrounding tissue, and assess how well they function
+- Endoanal ultrasound – to image the muscles back passage and surrounding tissue, and assess their structure.

 - Anorectal manometry – which tests the strength of the muscles in your back passage and rectum